Data protection policy

 In addition to processing personal data as outlined in Section B, Point 1, we might collect information about the way in which you use our online presence by using cookies.
 Cookies are small text files that are stored on your device and save certain settings and data about your browser to be exchanged with our system.
 As a general rule, cookies contain the name of the domain from which the data is being sent along with information on how old the cookie is and an alphanumeric ID code.
 Cookies enable our systems to recognise your device and automatically apply any pre-configured settings.
 A cookie is transmitted to your device's hard drive as soon as you access our online presence.
 Cookies cannot run programs or transmit viruses to your device.

-Use of “Google Analytics”
+Use of “Google Analytics” and "Google Tag Manager"

 We use IP anonymisation on this online presence, which means that “anonymizeIp()” is added in conjunction with Google Analytics.
-This means that IP addresses are shortened within European Union Member States or in other countries that are party to the Agreement on the European Economic Area before being processed further so that they cannot be linked to specific individuals.
+This means that IP addresses are shortened within EU Member States or in other countries that are party to the Agreement on the European Economic Area before being processed further so that they cannot be linked to specific individuals.
 Consequently, if the data collected does include a link to specific individuals, this will be immediately removed and the personal data promptly deleted.

 Only in exceptional cases the full IP address will be sent to a Google server in the US and shortened there.
 Google will use this information on our behalf for the purpose of evaluating your use of the online presence, compiling reports on activities on our online presence and providing to us other services relating to the use of the online presence and the internet usage.